I. OBJECTIVE & PURPOSE

 (1) Regulation.
-The University is authorized to adopt regulations establishing basic criteria related to procurement, including procedures and practices to be used in acquiring commodities and contractual services, as follows:
+The University is authorized to adopt regulations establishing basic criteria related to procurement, including procedures and practices to be used in acquiring goods and services, as follows:

-(b) Planning and coordinating purchases in volume and negotiating and executing agreements and contracts for commodities and contractual services under which the University may make purchases.
+(a) Planning, negotiating and executing agreements and contracts for goods and services under which the University may make acquisitions.

-(c) Evaluating, approving, and utilizing contracts that are entered into after a public and open competitive solicitation by any State of Florida agency or department, the Federal Government, other states, political subdivisions, cooperatives or consortia, or any independent college or university for the procurement of commodities and contractual services, when it is determined to be cost-effective and in the best interest of the University, to make purchases under contracts let by such other entities.
-The University shall review existing consortia and cooperative contracts to identify potential savings and, if there is the potential for savings, enter into new consortia and cooperative contracts to achieve the savings, with the goal of achieving a five-percent savings on existing contract prices.
+(b) Evaluating, approving, and utilizing contracts that are entered into after competitive solicitation by any State of Florida agency or department, the Federal Government, other states, political subdivisions, cooperatives/consortia, or any independent college/ university for the acquisition of goods and services, when it is determined to be cost-effective or in the best interest of the University, to do so The University shall review existing consortia and cooperative contracts to identify potential savings or other benefits to the University and, if in the best interest to the University, adopt those contracts.

-(d) Awarding contracts for commodities and contractual services to multiple suppliers, if it is determined to be in the best interest of the University.
+(c) Awarding contracts for goods and services to multiple suppliers, if it is determined to be in the best interest of the University.
 Such awards may be on a University, regional or State University System-wide basis and the contracts may be for multiple years.

-(g) Prohibiting University employees and University direct support organization employees participating on a procurement selection committee for commodities or services from soliciting donations from responding vendors during the selection process, except for donations or other benefits expressly stated in the procurement document.
+(f) Prohibiting University and/or University Direct Support Organization employees participating in a competitive solicitation process from soliciting donations from responding vendors during the selection process, except for financial considerations or other benefits expressly stated in the solicitation document.

 (2) Competitive Solicitation Threshold.
-The competitive solicitation threshold is $75,000 (the “Competitive Solicitation Threshold”) for the purchase of commodities or contractual services.
+The competitive solicitation threshold is $75,000 (the “Competitive Solicitation Threshold”) for the acquisition of goods or services.

-(a) When only one response is received to the competitive solicitation for commodities or contractual services that exceed the Competitive Solicitation Threshold, the University may review the solicitation to determine if a second call for a competitive solicitation is in the best interest of the University.
+(a) When only one response is received to a competitive solicitation the University may review the solicitation to determine if a second call for a competitive solicitation is in the best interest of the University.
 If it is determined that a second call would not serve a useful purpose, the University may proceed with the acquisition.

-(b) The purchase of commodities and contractual services shall not be divided to avoid the requirement of competitive solicitation.
+(b) The purchase of goods and services shall not be divided to avoid the requirement of competitive solicitation.